Share this:

 • Developing the home furlough program for non-violent prisoners upon their release

-• Filing a lawsuit charging discrimination in the election of judges on a countywide basis resulting in 14 judicial districts being established and making it easier for African-American candidates to win seats in the Hamilton County Municipal Court
+• Filing a lawsuit charging discrimination in the election of judges on a countywide basis resulted in 14 judicial districts being established and making it easier for African American candidates to win seats in the Hamilton County Municipal Court

 • Playing a significant role in the creation of Metro and organizing a carpool to transport workers and students in the West End to their jobs and schools during a 36-day bus strike